pykello/arunos/README.md

 I test the operating system on [ARM926](http://www.arm.com/products/processors/classic/arm9/arm926.php) processor and Versatile Platform Baseboard using [QEMU] (http://wiki.qemu.org/Main_Page).
 I haven't tested it on any real hardware yet.
-The reason for choosing ARM926 and VersatilePB was simply that QEMU supports them well.
+The reason for choosing ARM926 and VersatilePB was QEMU's good support for this platform.

 I aim to port it to a real Raspberry Pi computer in future.